Losant/eea-examples/rust/README.md

 cargo build --target=aarch64-unknown-linux-gnu
 ```

 As mentioned above the current configuration is only for 64-bit platforms.
-To build for 32-bit you'll require changing the compiler in the code from cranelift to LLVM.
+To build for 32-bit it's required to change the compiler in the code from cranelift to LLVM.
-To compile for small microcontrollers may require further significant code changes, such as converting all libraries/crates to non-std versions.
+Compilation for microcontrollers may require significant code changes, such as converting all libraries/crates to non-std versions.

 ## Running this Example

 ### Runtime Configurations

 Configuration options are located within the `resources/eea_config.toml` file.
-This file contains options for device authentication, file locations, MQTT conection configurations, and [`EEA WASM compilation options`](https://docs.losant.com/edge-compute/embedded-edge-agent/mqtt-specification/#topic-and-payload).
+This file contains options for device authentication, file locations, MQTT connection configurations, and [`EEA WASM compilation options`](https://docs.losant.com/edge-compute/embedded-edge-agent/mqtt-specification/#topic-and-payload).

-Before execution the only required configuration changes are the Losant device authentication credentials (device ID, access key, and access secret), the local wasm bundle file path, and the local storage file path:
+Before execution the required configuration changes are: the Losant device authentication credentials (device ID, access key, and access secret), the local wasm bundle file path, and the local storage file path:
 ```
 eea_device_id = "1a1a1a1a1a1a1a1a1a1a1a1a"
 eea_access_key = "https://docs.losant.com/devices/overview/#create-access-key"